Phayde/Windower-addons/sandworm/README.md

 1. Drop the `sandworm` folder into `<Windower4>\addons\`
 2. *(Optional)* Place a short WAV file named `alert.wav` in the addon folder - any chime or alarm works.
 Silently skipped if missing.
-3. *(Optional)* Install and load the SuperWarp addon to enable automatic zone cycling.
+3. *(Recommended)* Install and load the SuperWarp addon to enable automatic zone cycling.
 4. Load the addon: `//lua load sandworm`
    - Or add it to your Windower autoload list.